zezosarg/Gantt-Manager/README.md

 Supervised by professor Panos Vassiliadis.

-As described in the IMainController interface, the system:
+As described in the IMainController interface, the system can perform any of the functionality described below:

 * Loads a delimited file in the prescribed format and represents its contents (i.e., a Gantt project's tasks) as objects in main memory